 Cabin Fever (2016)

 The most recent film on our list, Cabin Fever is a remake of the 2002 film of the same name which sees a group of young friends go on a break to a cabin in the woods (always a bad idea in a horror movie) and are menaced by a flesh-eating virus.
+Pulling off a successful remake is difficult, with some not faring particularly well at the box office.
 Universally-slated by audiences and critics alike, Cabin Fever is a typical example of (needless) remakes gone wrong.
 “Who benefits from the existence of this film” asked the New York Times.
 A very good question.